rezon73/Wave/README.md

 # Wave

+#### THIS IS FORK OF https://github.com/boyhagemann/Wave.
+##### BoyHagemann doesn't support his package.
+I only fixed several troubles.
+This is the same package with boyhagemann/Wave.

 This package can view metadata from a wave file.
 It also reads the data chunks and seperates it into multiple channels.
 Each channel has its own amplitude values.
 This is useful if you want to render a [waveform](http://github.com/boyhagemann/Waveform) for instance.